kelepool/docs.kelepool.com/src/en/developers/ethereum/contracts/README.md

 - Small staking is as simple as depositing tokens into the Kele Pool smart contract
 - Suppose we intend to staking `125.0172ETH`, after the staking, Kele Pool will immediately create `3 validating nodes` (32ETH each)
-- The remaining `29.0172ETH` in the contract will be stakingd, and a verification node will be created after other users staking enough `32ETH`
+- The remaining `29.0172ETH` in the contract will be staked, and a verification node will be created after other users staking enough `32ETH`

 ``` javascript